 ME WITHOUT ME

 Erwin Wurm is the most important Austrian artist of our time.
-For the KPM he has now created a torso in which there is a bit of Donald Duck, a bit of himself and above all: a lot of ambiguity.
-In an interview, he explains to KPM employee Sally Fuls how it all comes together.
+For KPM, he has now created a torso that contains a little bit of Donald Duck, a little bit of himself and, above all, a lot of ambiguity.
+In an interview with KPM employee Sally Fuls, he explains how it all comes together.

 The headless vase sculpture is called "Uncle" and was created in collaboration with Galerie König (Photos: Roman März)